Château Thivin - Cuvée La Chapelle 2018

 Aroma of wild strawberries and blueberries

-A crisp, clean attack, full of fruit, with a spicy finish
+A crisp attack on the palate, full of fruit, and a spicy finish

 Serve